During CPI Instructor Certification Programmes, we teach about adult learning theories - andragogy.

-The Verbal Intervention™ training curriculum incorporates visual, auditory, and experiential teaching and learning methods into all program components.
+The Verbal Intervention™ training curriculum incorporates a range of teaching and learning methods into all program components.
 Some aspects of the training involve lectures covering new content.
 CPI workbooks promote a guided note-taking technique because participants who actively take notes are more engaged in the material.

 Some sections of the curriculum incorporate electronic visual aids.
 Some involve interactive discussion and dialogue, while others require participant involvement in experiences and simulations.